apeharbour/Babylon_Warships/README.md

 That is our main object in the game.
 It handles the boot up of the game & contains the main, static variables (engine, canvas element, input manager, currently active world/level, ...).
 You can use it all across your codebase, as all the important variables are static.

+### GameManager SmartContractManager
+Handles all the Blockchain stuff of the game, like amount of Hex_Tiles rings, threshold of water/land tiles, startposition of player and non player objects, and updates them after every player/npc action.

 #### GameManager - InputManager

 Handles all the input stuff for the keyboard, mouse & gamepad(-s).
 The most important methods here are are `GameManager.inputManager.getAxes()` and `GameManager.inputManager.getActions()`.
 It will return back the axes values & action booleans, that you specified as your input bindings.